santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-captured-values-add-row-to-dataverse.md

 1. Add **"Add a new row"** action from the Dataverse connector.
 2. Select the correct **Dataverse Table**, must be the same as the one defined earlier.
-3. From the **Advanced parameters** select the **"Fields"** to be mapped to the employee details and the captured salary amount from the dynamic content.
+3. From the **Advanced parameters**, select the **"Fields"** to be mapped to the employee details and the captured salary amount from the dynamic content.

     - Set the **First Name**, **Last Name** and **Email Address** from the form response details.
     - Set the **Salary Amount** from the captured value from the **Get a captured value** action.